sandialabs/suncal/suncal/index.md

 Suncal-Web is still under active development and considered in beta testing.

+### Limitations

+Some features are only available in the desktop version at this time, including:

+- Loading and saving calculation setup
+- Reverse and swept uncertainty propagation
+- Analysis of Variance calculations
+- Calibration interval analysis
+- Curve fitting uncertainty analysis
+- Combining the results of different calculations

 ### License and Copyright

-Copyright 2021-2023 National Technology & Engineering Solutions of Sandia, LLC (NTESS).
+Copyright 2021-2024 National Technology & Engineering Solutions of Sandia, LLC (NTESS).
 Under the terms of Contract DE-NA0003525 with NTESS, the U.S. Government retains certain rights in this software.

 This software is distributed under the GNU General Public License.